phonowell/genshin-impact-script/doc/en/guide.md

 - Ensure that no screen filters are being used.

-- Ensure that small equipment items are equipped.
+- Ensure that gadgets are equipped.

 - For players in East Asia, ensure that the input method is in English.